-Click here to download a PDF copy of this handbook
+Click here to download handbook

 Thank you so much for volunteering at St. George’s.
 We welcome volunteers to work with us in school to support and enrich our children’s learning.
 If, after helping, you feel you have any other particular skills that could add to our wider curriculum (for example, running a club or providing an opportunity for children that isn’t already catered for), please feel free to contact the school office and let them know.